Guiding Your Legal

 3. One-Year Expiration Unless Stated Otherwise

 By default, a Florida NOC is valid for one year from its recording date.
 If a project extends beyond this period, the owner must record an amended NOC to extend its validity.
+If a project is expected at the outset to exceed one year, the NOC itself must expressly state the longer effective period and any payments made by the owner after the NOC’s expiration are deemed “improper payments” under § 713.13, potentially exposing the owner to double-payment liability.
 An expired NOC can compromise payment protections and lien rights for all involved parties.

 4. Lien Priority “Relates Back” to the NOC Recording Date

-Florida Statute § 713.07(2) dictates that all properly filed construction liens on a project share the same priority date: the original recording date of the NOC.
-This “relation back” rule is crucial in determining how payment disputes are resolved, especially in cases involving multiple lienholders, lenders, or other creditors.
+Florida Statute § 713.07(2) dictates that most construction liens share the same priority date: the original recording date of the NOC.
+This “relation back” rule is crucial in determining how payment disputes are resolved among multiple lienholders, lenders, and other creditors.

 5. The NOC Dictates Notice to Owner (NTO) Timelines